laugual/nft-marketplace-contracts/README.md

 Creates a new Auction to sell DnsRecord contract.

-LIMITATIONS: Yo can't create an auction with more than 14 days length, we don't want your asset to be locked for years.
+LIMITATIONS: Yo can't create an auction with duration more than 14 days, we don't want your asset to be locked for years.

 ``` js
 function createAuctionDnsRecord(address      escrowAddress,